 Have you spoken with a financial planner about how having a chronic disease may impact your financial situation?

 Having PD impacts almost every part of your life including your finances.
 And it’s important to have a plan in place for the anticipated costs of having PD.
 Now finances are complicated enough without throwing in a chronic disease, which is why it is important to talk with a financial planner to make sure that you understand how future health-related expenses will impact your financial situation.

-Have you made an effort to meet others with PD, to learn from their experiences?
+Have you made an effort to meet others with PD and learn from their experiences?

 Do you have a plan in place in the event you are hospitalized so that you minimize the risks people with Parkinson’s may face when they are admitted to a hospital?

-If you are hospitalized with PD there are some inherent risks you might not initially think about such as how your PD medications can interact with medication given to you at the hospital, an increased risk of falls and a hospital staff that may be unfamiliar with PD.
+If you are hospitalized with PD there are some inherent risks you might not initially think about such as how your PD medications can interact with medication given to you at the hospital, an increased risk of falls, and a hospital staff that may be unfamiliar with PD.
 It is important to keep a record of physicians and medications you use on hand (or on your phone) so that you can present this to the hospital staff to avoid any complications.
-For more on hospitalization with PD check out our blog article going over 5 things to know when hospitalized with Parkinson’s.
+For more on being hospitalized with PD check out this article going over 5 things to know when hospitalized with Parkinson’s.

 Did you answer “Yes” to all of these questions?

 It’s ok if you did not answer yes to all of the above questions, what’s important is that you see the above questions as a regular self-assessment to see if you are doing everything you can to fight Parkinson’s.